 We are charging £25.00 for the LLP members service address change if you have the web-filing code, and want to use one of our addresses in London (£85.00) as your new LLP members service address.
 For additional £25.00 we provide full legal support for the members address change of your LLP, preparing the draft minutes from members' meetings, the consent to short notice for the extraordinary general meeting, the minutes, and the proxy voting form.

 In many instances, members simply use their residential address as the service address, and there is no legal obstacle to prevent them doing so.
 The main drawback of this, however, is that because this information is in the public domain, your privacy can be easily compromised.
-At Coddan, we make amending the LLP members service address simple by providing you with an alternative service address.
+At Coddan, we make amending the limited liability partnership members service address simple by providing you with an alternative service address.

 It is necessary to prepare a special resolution so that an EGM of the LLP members can be held, and a second resolution is needed in order to change the service address.
 The meeting also has to be fully minuted and any changes recorded for future reference.
 Our expert team can help with all of this.
 Coddan can also provide a new service address for LLP members, registered to one of our offices in Edinburgh, Belfast, Liverpool, Manchester, and London.
 To find out more about the benefits of using Coddan as a service address, or to discuss the matter in more detail, please contact us today.